 Each year, Legal & General America holds a Charitable Giving Campaign through America’s Charities.
 During the campaign, employees have the opportunity to participate in fundraising events at work that encourage teamwork and create excitement about giving.
 Employees are also encouraged to pledge donations by payroll deduction to the charities of their choice and our company matches every dollar.

 The campaign is an annual success story for a corporation like ours.
 As is customary, our employees are able to pledge to their non-profit organization of choice and we annually select charities to feature.
-The featured charities selected in 2015 were Jacob’s Ride, Unsung K9 Hero Project and the Movember Foundation.
+The featured charities selected in 2016 were Fisher House Foundation and Interfaith Housing Alliance.
 Our employees worked together to raise money for our feature charities through fundraisers and employee pledges.

 Each year, our employees nominate their peers who they believe have made a difference in their local communities.
 Employee's stories are an inspiration for others to follow, helping to bring Every Day Matters to life.Nominees are grouped into six categories: